mcmilk/7-Zip-zstd/README.md

    - Levels 30..39 (fastLZ4 + Huffman) adds Huffman coding to fastLZ4
    - Levels 40..49 (LIZv1 + Huffman) give the best ratio, comparable to zlib and low levels of zstd/brotli, but with a faster decompression speed

-## 7-Zip ZStandard Edition (full setup, with GUI and Explorer integration)
+## 7-Zip Zstandard Edition (full setup, with GUI and Explorer integration)

 ### Installation (via setup)
 1. download the setup from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases)
 2. install it, like the default [7-Zip]
 3. use it ;)
-4. you may check, if the 7-Zip can deal with [ZStandard] or other codecs via this command: `7z.exe i`
+4. you may check, if the 7-Zip can deal with [Zstandard] or other codecs via this command: `7z.exe i`

 The output should look like this:
 ```